Making community in Gabriela Mistral. Neighbourhood Oliver

 Evidence of success

-In the individuals and families, it can be observed that the story of institutional abandonment has diminished and there is an appreciation of the intervention, neighbourhood relations have improved.
+It can be observed that the story of institutional abandonment has diminished and neighbourhood relations have improved (2 of 3 communities have organised themselves).

 Potential for learning or transfer